We’ve moved! As of April 1, 2022 our new address is 770 Sheridan Lake Road, Rapid City, South Dakota 57702

 Divorce and child custody disputes can prove contentious.
 Child custody determinations are usually concluded so the child can see both parents somewhat equally through a joint custody agreement.
 If you want sole custody of your child, then you will have to work uphill for it.

 Child support is expected to be paid by both parents to a reasonable degree.
 The factors for child support are based on the income of both parents, the child’s needs, and the possible future earning capacity of each parent.
-Our legal team can help you get a clear understanding of all of these financing factors so we can work towards a fair child support agreement that takes care of your child.
+Our legal team of divorce attorneys can help you get a clear understanding of all of these financing factors so we can work towards a fair child support agreement that takes care of your child.

 To make certain your divorce is handled correctly and your best interests are upheld, our South Dakota divorce lawyers take the time to get to know you and your situation as to best provide personalized, caring representation.